tytydraco/yessleep/out/If_You_Wake_Up_in_the_Disappeared_Town_of_McDougal_Read_This_Post.md

 If you must deal with a Repeater, try to learn exactly what their routine is, and mimic it to the best of your ability.
 Think of it as an acting exercise, try not to mess up, and be ready.

-Carefully stepping by the front door, I checked by the nightstand beside for the flashlight I kept there.
+Carefully stepping by the front door, I checked by the nightstand beside it for the flashlight I kept there.
 Sure enough, there was a bright red, chunky plastic flashlight I used specially for events like tonight.
 Steeling myself, I slung the rifle behind my shoulder, just out of sight, and took the small twisting metal on the door knob in my hand.
 After a soft twist, I heard the barely discernible clicking of metal as the door unlocked.

 “Stay calm.
 You know what to say, what to do.”
 I said aloud to myself.
 Swinging the door open, I gently stepped outside into the cool night air, chirping crickets and cicadas quickly filling my ears as I took in the near pitch blackness of the treeline underneath the starless, cloudy night sky.
 I counted the seconds as I gripped the strap on my rifle tightly.